-The latest phase of exploration at the Halloween West JV comprised approximately 800 soil samples taken along 100m and 200m-spaced soil sampling traverses (see Figure 7).
-This exploration program was designed to test for the surface expression of copper-gold mineralization across two target areas including the western extension of the Halloween VMS target horizon and a malachite-bearing (secondary copper) sedimentary horizon in the east of the tenement.
+The latest phase of exploration at the Halloween West JV completed during the Quarter comprised approximately 800 soil samples taken along 100m and 200m-spaced soil sampling traverses (see Figure 6).

+This exploration program was designed to test for the surface expression of copper-gold mineralization across two target areas including the western extension of the Halloween VMS target horizon and a malachitebearing (secondary copper) sedimentary horizon in the east of the tenement.